robocorp/actions-cookbook/deploy-fly-io/README.md

 stderr_logfile=/dev/stderr
 stderr_logfile_maxbytes=0
 ```
+---

-And as a final configuration, a Fly.io configuration file [./fly.toml](./fly.toml) is needed.
+As the final configuration, a fly.io configuration file [./fly.toml](./fly.toml) is needed.

 Adjust the `app` value to match your application name:

 ```toml
 app = "action-server-fly-io-example"